-However, today contour requires more than just buying bronzers and carving any random dark colour into the hollows of your cheekbones.
+However, today contour requires more than just buying bronzers and carving any random dark color into the hollows of your cheekbones.
 It’s more about creating synergy where there is a perfect balance of skin that's not too flat with beautiful defined features and natural looking contours.
-And the only way to successfully achieve this is to follow your natural features and choose colours based on your true skin tone.
+And the only way to successfully achieve this is to follow your natural features and choose colors based on your true skin tone.
 So where do we start?

 CREATING A NATURAL CANVAS Knowing your skin tone is the first step towards getting your contour right.
-Once you know your skin tone, it will dictate what contour colours are best for you.
-Did you know that our MY SKIN TONE MATRIX mobile app can identify your true skin tone colour, allowing us to formulate your exact foundation shade for you?
+Once you know your skin tone, it will dictate what contour colors are best for you.
+Did you know that our MY SKIN TONE MATRIX mobile app can identify your true skin tone color, allowing us to formulate your exact foundation shade for you?
 Download it for free on iTunes.

-TO DRAW ATTENTION TO AREAS OF THE FACE (down the bridge of nose, chin or cheekbones) one needs a highlighting colour that is very close to your natural skin tone but a couple of shades lighter.
+TO DRAW ATTENTION TO AREAS OF THE FACE (down the bridge of nose, chin or cheekbones) one needs a highlighting color that is very close to your natural skin tone but a couple of shades lighter.

 KNOW YOUR FACE SHAPE The trick to good contour is following your natural features.
 Using your fingertips, find your cheekbones and the area just below (the hollows) of your cheekbone.
 You may need to suck your cheeks in a little to find this spot.
 Follow your cheekbone diagonally up towards your hairline and stop where your brow ends.
 This is where you shade your temples.
 Trace the sides of your nose to see if you will need to reshape this area.
 Next, determine if you want to add more definition to your jawline.
 All these areas are usually where shading is applied.